 Rice water is the perfect starter to wean the baby from breastfeeding.
 Many Asian communities start with feeding rice water before introducing solid foods into the diet.
 Being nutrient-rich and easy to digest, rice water is perfect to prep the baby’s stomach for solid foods.
 However, it lacks all the essential nutrients contained in breast milk and should not be given as a replacement.

 Rice is a good source of vitamins such as niacin, riboflavin, thiamine and vitamin B6.
 These essential vitamins are involved in the development of the nervous system, vision, skin, and digestive system and in converting the food consumed into energy.
 Being water-soluble, they dissolve into the water when rice is boiled in it.

 3. Treats Diarrhoea

-Rice water is effective when given along with oral rehydration solution (ORS) to treat diarrhoea in infants.
+Rice water is adequate when given along with oral rehydration solution (ORS) to treat infant diarrhoea.
 It reduces the bowel movements and makes it less watery.
 It also has more calories than ORS and releases carbohydrates slowly in the intestines.
-It can be used along with solids foods and ORS to help the baby recover from diarrhoea.
-Rice water for baby constipation is the other way in which it can be highly useful.
-Offering plenty of water in every sip, it eases constipation.
+It can be used with solid foods and ORS to help the baby recover from diarrhoea.
+Rice water for babies with colic or constipation is the other way in which it can be highly useful.
+Offering plenty of water in every sip eases constipation.